- The Appeal of Chilled Water

 While fountains don't actively cool the water, there are some options to provide colder water:

-- Add ice to the reservoir - As it slowly melts, the ice will moderately chill the fountain water.
+- Add ice to the reservoir: As it slowly melts, the ice will moderately chill the fountain water.

-- Refrigerate or freeze water before adding - Filling up the fountain with chilled water from the tap or fridge will buy a few hours of cooler temperatures before the fountain water equals room temperature.
+- Refrigerate or freeze water before adding: Filling up the fountain with chilled water from the tap or fridge will buy a few hours of cooler temperatures before the fountain water equals room temperature.

-- Use chilling accessories - Some fountain pumps offer attachments to integrate a cooling coil that keeps water crisper.
+- Use chilling accessories: Some fountain pumps offer attachments to integrate a cooling coil that keeps water crisper.

-- Choose fountains with cooling features - A small selection of higher-end fountains advertise built-in cooling capacities to keep water cold and refreshing.
+- Choose fountains with cooling features: A small selection of higher-end fountains advertise built-in cooling capacities to keep water cold and refreshing.

 The Bottom Line

-While most basic fountains don't have active cooling, there are ways to provide your cat chilled water options with a bit of creativity and effort.
+While most basic fountains don't have active cooling, there are ways to provide your cat with chilled water options through a bit of creativity and effort.
 Test out different methods to find the right solution for your cat.
 Just be cautious not to let water get too cold, as this may deter drinking.
 Offering both cool and ambient temperature water gives your cat options.

 - Why Do You Need To Track Your Cat's Hydration?– PETLIBRO